 CSJ welcomes co-sponsorship opportunities with organizations, centers, programs and departments across Georgetown University.
 CSJ provides co-sponsorship support through financial, staff, vehicle, marketing, and in-kind resources.
 Interested campus partners are asked to to fill out this Co-sponsorship Request Form at least three weeks prior to the event.

-Federal Work Study Policies
+Undergraduate Employment and Federal Work Study

-In order for a student to work in a CSJ Federal Work Study (FWS) position (after acceptance of such a position) he or she must complete the Federal Employment Eligibility Verification Form I-9.
+In order for a student to work in a CSJ Federal Work Study (FWS) position (after acceptance of such a position), they must complete the Federal Employment Eligibility Verification Form I-9.
 Federal law mandates that a Form I-9 be completed for each new hire, regardless of citizenship status, in order to verify identity and employment authorization.
 All new hires are required to complete the I-9 form on their first day of work, unless the form has been completed prior to the first day of work.
 If a student has not completed the Form I-9 after three (3) business days, that student will not be permitted to continue to work until the Form is completed.

 The visual inspection of I-9 identification documents is required.
 Human Resources Contacts and I-9 Analysts are responsible for reviewing documents presented by employees and entering the information into GMS.
 A copy of the identification documents will also be scanned in GMS.
 For locations and hours of the I-9 Office, please visit their website.

 For questions regarding the GMS process for electronic I-9s, email firstname.lastname@example.org.

 For questions regarding the I-9 Form or acceptable documents, email email@example.com.